LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Related Work

 \section{Related Work}

-\rparagraph{Confidence/Uncertainty Estimation in Long-form Generations} Previous research on confidence and uncertainty estimation has primarily focused on multiple-choice or short-form question answering \citep{lin2023generating, murray-chiang-2018-correcting, kuhn2022semantic, vazhentsev-etal-2023-efficient, duan2023shifting, zhu-etal-2023-calibration, xiong2023can, tian-etal-2023-just, ulmer-etal-2024-calibrating}.
-Recently, there has been increasing interest in confidence and uncertainty estimation for long-form generation. \citet{huang2024calibrating} introduce a unified calibration framework applicable across text generation tasks by comparing the distributions of both correctness and confidence scores. \citet{zhang-etal-2024-luq} propose LUQ, an uncertainty estimation method designed for long-form generation at both the sentence and passage levels.
+\rparagraph{Confidence/Uncertainty Estimation in Long-form Generations} Previous research on confidence and uncertainty estimation has primarily focused on multiple-choice or short-form question answering \citep{lin2023generating, kuhn2022semantic, vazhentsev-etal-2023-efficient, duan2023shifting, xiong2023can, tian-etal-2023-just, ulmer-etal-2024-calibrating, zhou2025beyond}.
+Recently, there has been increasing interest in confidence and uncertainty estimation for long-form generation. \citet{zhang-etal-2024-luq} propose LUQ, an uncertainty estimation method designed for long-form generation at both the sentence and passage levels.
 This approach requires sampling multiple responses, making it computationally expensive.
-Several studies \citep{zhang2024atomic, jiang2024graph, fadeeva-etal-2024-fact, liu2023litcab, mohri2024language} explore post-hoc methods that estimate claim-level uncertainty in long-form outputs.
-While these approaches offer finer-grained confidence estimates, they typically rely on GPT-based claim extraction, leading to high computational cost \citep{zhang2024atomic, jiang2024graph, fadeeva-etal-2024-fact}.
-In contrast, we propose an \textit{on-the-fly} verbalized confidence estimation method that generates confidence scores alongside long-form factual statements \textit{in a single decoding pass}.
-Our methods do not need additional sampling or API calling, making it more efficient and scalable.
+Several studies \citep{zhang2024atomic, jiang2024graph, fadeeva-etal-2024-fact, liu2023litcab} explore post-hoc methods that estimate claim-level uncertainty in long-form outputs.
+While these approaches offer finer-grained confidence estimates, they typically rely on GPT-based claim extraction, leading to high computational cost.
+In contrast, we enable LLMs to generate \textit{on-the-fly} confidence scores alongside long-form factual statements \textit{in a single decoding pass}.
+During generation, we can get the confidence without additional sampling or API calling, making it more efficient and scalable.